WICG/explicit-javascript-compile-hints-file-based/README.md

 ### Possible browser implementations

-Different browsers might handle the magic comment differently, based on what makes the most sense given their design and the available resources.
+Different browsers may handle the magic comment differently, based on their design and available resources.

 The following examples describe possible and valid actions when encountering a file with the magic comment:

 Implementation 1: Background-parse the JavaScript file while downloading it.
-Kick off background compilation tasks for all the functions (possibly up to a quota).
+Mark all functions for compilation, potentially by separate background compilation tasks (possibly up to a quota).

 Implementation 2: Parse the JavaScript file and compile all functions eagerly on the main thread (possibly up to a quota).